 We all fall victim to monkey mind from time to time.
 The mind bounces from task to task and we find ourselves on autopilot, not fully choosing what we are doing.
-One practice you can try is to simplify, especially when it comes to getting things done.
+One practice you can try when learning how to be mindful is to simplify, especially when it comes to getting things done.
 I know I listen to podcasts often while I’m working or to music while I am driving, but it can also be useful to just focus on the task at hand.

 Try to do something without distraction.
 Of course, distraction will arise in the mind anyway, but don’t invite it in!
 Cultivate a mind that can concentrate on one thing at a time.
 As we begin to practice this, we find we are able to collect the mind more easily and focus in the future.
 We can make our tasks a form of samatha, or concentrative meditation.

 Yes, use technology.
 There are ways we can use our computers, phones, smart speakers, etc. to help us be more mindful.
 There are many ways to be mindful, and this may seem silly, but it works.
 Try setting reminders during your day to pause and be mindful.
 You can set a gentle alarm for a given time, or find one of many apps which allow you to set random alerts during your day.
 When the alert goes off, pause and practice a few moments or minutes of mindfulness.